 - Only ignore sweeping statements at your peril.

-The problem with these sweeping statements is that it takes only a single exception to disprove the argument.
-However, if it is in the stimulus (the question text) or a rule in Logic Games, then these are very useful and you should always keep your eyes out for sweeping statements (“Slam on the brakes language”).
+Sweeping statements take just a single exception to disprove the argument.
+However, if in the stimulus (the question text) or a rule in Logic Games, then these are very useful because they are so forceful.

 - Some people call qualifiers “weasel words”.